-The Dilumacad Underwater Tunnel: one of the El Nido’s wonders!
+The Dilumacad Underwater Tunnel: One of El Nido’s Marvels!

-Soft Coral • Electric Oyster • Ringed Pipefish • Sea Sponge • Black Sweeper • Coral Banded Shrimp • Scorpion Fish • Lion Fish • Map Pufferfish • Moray Eel • If you are lucky: Napoleon Wrasse
+Soft Coral • Electric Oyster • Ringed Pipefish • Sea Sponge • Copper Sweeper • Coral Banded Shrimp • Scorpion Fish • Lion Fish • Map Pufferfish • Moray Eel • Nudibranch